deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2.png" alt="">

 Seeing as we cannot control the instruction pointer, the logical next choice would be to see if there was an exception caught.
-If we can overwrite the exception handlers, we can still potentially obtain code execution my maniipulating the exception handlers and passing the exceptions onto the stack!
+If we can overwrite the exception handlers, we can still potentially obtain code execution my manipulating the exception handlers and passing the exceptions onto the stack!
 After viewing the registers in Immunity, we see we can control nSEH and SEH!

 <img src="{{ site.url }}{{ site.baseurl }}/images/3.png" alt="">

 As I have already explained in a [previous post](https://connormcgarr.github.io/Exception-Handlers-and-Egg-Hunters/) how exception handler exploits work, I will omit finding the offset of the exception handlers.
 I want this post to be more about alphanumeric encoding, stack alignments, and getting creative.
-I can tell you that the amount of bytes needed to reach the handlers is __4260__.
+I can tell you that the number of bytes needed to reach the handlers is __4260__.

 For those of you following along or are interested, your POC should be updated to this: